raven-devs/patterns-principles/src/module/patterns/misc/proxy-vs-decorator-vs-adapter-vs-bridge.md

-# How do the Proxy, Decorator, Adapter, and Bridge Patterns differ
+# Proxy vs Decorator vs Adapter vs Bridge

 Proxy, Decorator, Adapter, and Bridge are all variations on "wrapping" a class.
 But their uses are different.